 In mid 2013 I designed and prototyped the Firmcoin, an Bitcoin micro-controlled banknote for off-line payments (a precursor of the OpenDime).
-To prevent rogue hardware attacks I created the first anti-covert channel ECDSA signature scheme, which was later analyzed and found secure by Pieter Wuille (nowadays a similar technique is used by the Jade hardware wallet), Also I wrote a whitepaper about the DagCoin cryptocurrency (the precursor of Byteball and IOTA coins, and I hope it also inspired Avalanche consensus).
+To prevent rogue hardware attacks I created the first anti-covert channel ECDSA signature scheme, which was later analyzed and found secure by Pieter Wuille (nowadays a similar technique is used by the Jade hardware wallet), Also I wrote a whitepaper about the DagCoin cryptocurrency (cited here, DagCoin was the precursor of Byteball and IOTA coins, and I hope it also inspired Avalanche consensus).
 Later I designed the DECOR+ protocol as a proposal to scale Bitcoin to a 5-second block interval.
 The protocol was later applied to NimbleCoin, a new innovative cryptocurrency that I designed, and that was coded by Oscar Guindzberg.
 But due to my still persistent Bitcoin maximalism, was never launched.
 In 2014 I co-founded IdentivaSecurity, the company behind the PassKey, a new authentication token that failed to gain any market traction, but was an interesting experience anyway.
 Out of the necessity to satisfy the demand of software developers that understand Bitcoin, I co-founded Coinfabrik with Pablo Yabo and Sebastian Wain.
 Coinfabrik now employs more than 40 engineers and has became a leading cryptocurrency software factory.
 I collaborated with Timo Hanke in creating ASICBoost, a technology for building more efficient mining ASICs, which became a novelistic story that had a happy end.
 Apart from that, I discover the second still most promising Bitcoin ASIC optimization technique: using approximate adders.
 This technique was later rediscovered and published by scientist from the University of Illinois.
 Also I helped with the foundation of WayniLoans, a Latam-focused peer-to-peer lending platform.

 During 2016-2017 I researched into new blockchain scaling solutions, from a different unchartered perspective, producing innovations such as Ephemeral Data, default data, and signature chaining with the LTCP protocol (now RSKIP53).
 Both protocols, and some more, were presented in Off the Chain workshop, under the new name of Shrinking-Chain Scaling, along with a paper written with some co-researchers from RSK.
 The Default data technique was later re-invented by John Adler as the Postdata field to support higher scalability of Optimistic Roll-ups.